Castile and León

 • In terms of its population, with almost 2.4 million inhabitants, 5.0% of the total, it is the third most highly populated region.
 It is among the oldest regions, as 26.9% of its population is over 65 years old (national average of 20.4%).

 • GDP per capita stands at 26,992 euros (2022), 4.2% below the Spanish average.
-The region has been catching up in recent years, against a backdrop of sharp population decline and modest economic growth.
+The region has been catching up in recent years, within a context of sharp population decline and modest economic growth.

 • Although in recent years, the region has become more export-oriented, exports of goods account for a smaller proportion of GDP (23.1%) than on average across Spain (28.9%).
 In 2023, it exported goods worth 17.172 billion euros, representing 4.5% of Spanish exports.
 The leading export sectors are the motor vehicle industry (34.1% of the total), food (18.7%) and chemical products (10.7%).
 The region accounts for 45% of the tyres and inner tubes exported by Spain.